Re-vibe Counselling Information and Privacy Notice

 Sharing information with third parties

-As a member of the National Counselling Society (NCS) I am required to receive regular supervision of my work.
+As a member of the NCPS (National Counselling and Psychotherapy Society) I am required to receive regular supervision of my work.
 This involves me discussing with my supervisor what my clients share with me.
 In doing so I do not mention my clients’ full names or any other details which might enable my supervisor to identify them.

 I will share a client’s personal information with a third party if that client asks me to do so or if we agree that doing so would be in their interest.
 When possible, I will share this information in electronic form copied to the client.